MUTOR-2/HistoryAndPracticeOfMultimedia/_units/02/index.md

 Major theoretical work: Formalised Music: Thought and Mathematics in Composition (1971).

+## How Time Passes: Stockhausen
 In Germany, the phonetician Werner Meyer-Eppler https://en.wikipedia.org/wiki/Werner_Meyer-Eppler (1913 - 1960) exerted a major influence on composers such as Herbert Eimert (1897-1972) and Karlheinz Stockhausen (1928 - 2007).
 Meyer-Eppler was concerned with the fundamentals of information theory and its application to phonetics and speech synthesis.
 Although Karlheinz Stockhausen in principle did not use computers for composing, his thinking was strongly influenced by information theory and the formalization of musical processes.
 His main theoretical work "Wie die Zeit vergeht" (How Time Passes) deals with the phenomenon of musical time as a continuum from the frequency of a single tone to the large-scale form of opera.
 The "Elektronische Studie II", composed and realized in 1954, is still entirely in the tradition of total serialism.

 Other electronic and mixed media works from the 1950s.
 Gesang der Jünglinge (1956, first combination of electronic sounds with sampled sound; http://www.medienkunstnetz.de/works/gesang-der-juenglinge/audio/1/)
 Kontakte (1960, mixed media: electronic sounds combined with acoustic instruments) as well as ...

+## Gottfried Michael Koenig
 A companion of Stockhausen in the late 1950s is Gottfried Michael Koenig (b.
 1926), who worked at the Studio for Electronic Music in Cologne 1954-64 and as a staff member and director of the Institute for Sonology in Utrecht 1964-86 (the institute was reestablished in The Hague in 1986).
 There he developed the computer programs Projekt 1 to 3 and SSP.
 The following explanation can be found on Koenig's homepage.
 It is exemplary for the kind of thinking prevelant at the time:

 "The SSP Sound Synthesis Program was written shortly after the Institute of Sonology at Utrecht University obtained its own computer, in 1971.
 It was designed to aid the experimental exploration of a concept that exceeded the possibilities of electronic music produced in analog studios: the representation of sound as a sequence of amplitudes in time.
 It seemed an attractive proposition to make use of the methods of aleatoric and groupwise selection of elements employed in “Project 1” and “Project 2” for the purpose of filling the space between stationary and noise-like sounds.
 This approach is not based on an acoustic model (on imitating familiar sounds), but must rely on the empirical finding of previously unknown sounds by systematically permutating the elements of an initial situation.
 Since the initial positions can be catalogued, the assumption was that a systematic description of the resulting sound would also be feasible." http://koenigproject.nl/ssp/

-Max Mathews: The first computer-generated sounds https://5mag.net/features/max-mathews-inventor-digital-music/
+## Max Mathews: The first computer-generated sounds
+https://5mag.net/features/max-mathews-inventor-digital-music/

 https://opinionator.blogs.nytimes.com/2011/06/08/the-first-computer-musician/